floragunncom/search-guard-docs/multitenancy.md

 **Note that each user needs to have at least one tenant configured, otherwise Search Guard does not know which tenant to use.
 If you disable both the Global and Private tenant, and the user does not have any other tenants configured, she will not be able to login.**

 ### Kibana Experimental: Filter bar for tenants

+This feature is available for Kibana 5.1.1 and above.

 If you have a huge amount of tenants, the tenant list can get long.
 We introduced an experimental filter bar to quickly filter the tenants list.
 Enable it in `kibana.yml` like: